 Treatment is dependent on the severity of the knee injury.
 More severe injuries, such as an ACL tear, may require surgical intervention to ensure a child’s mobility in the future.
 In addition, there are many knee injuries that may be treated conservatively.
 Physical therapy may be prescribed by a physician and typically includes:

 RICE: Since most injuries are secondary to overuse, immediate rehabilitation usually follows the RICE Principle – Rest, Ice, Compression (if needed) and Elevation.
 Children are usually taken out of the sport for a period of time to allow the body to heal.

 Exercise and Training: Physical therapy focuses on reducing inflammation; improving strength, flexibility and balance; and improving neuromuscular patterning for daily living and sports-specific movements.
 Exercises may include emphasis on abdominal and gluteal strengthening to improve leg alignment with activities including stepping down from a step, squatting and landing a jump.
 Children are progressed to higher level balance, proprioception and agility activities to ensure a safe and pain-free return to sport.

 Home Exercise Program: This is incorporated throughout therapy and is of prime importance to allow the child to achieve their highest potential of recovery and assist in prevention of future injury.

-Kristin Flynn is a doctor of physical therapy at the CA Technologies Rehabilitation Center within Hospital for Special Surgery’s Lerner Children’s Pavilion.
+Dr. Emily Dodwell is a pediatric orthopedic surgeon at Hospital for Special Surgery’s Lerner Children’s Pavilion.